cekisakurek/FunGen/README.md

 ```
 OPTIONS:
-  --input <input>         The file path for input file.
+  --input <input>         The path for input file.
 Please check out the
                           examples for the definitions
   --output <output>       Output file directory.
 Required to be already
                           existing.